luckyCasualGuy/GESTURE_CONTROLLED_VLC_YOLO/README.md

 ### NOTE:
 Model used is just prototype and it works just fine for me...
-If you want better model than mine than train it yourself using my training scripts inside `Training dir`
+If you want better model than mine than train it yourself using my training scripts inside here `https://github.com/luckyCasualGuy/Scripts.git` look inside OD folder...
 ( Make sure you have 400 + images of each gesture you want to detect In fact any object more information added in that folder... )

 I use tflite version becauze this script was made to run in **raspberry pi**.